cambridge-ceu/csd3/systems/ceuadmin.md

 # ceuadmin

 The CEU software repository is here, **/usr/local/Cluster-Apps/ceuadmin/**.
-These are wrapped up as :star::star::star: **[modules](https://modules.readthedocs.io/en/latest/index.html)** :star::star::star:.

-These software are largely available for all CSD3 users, only limited by software with excessive size / reference data -- which ideally will be available from /rds/project/jmmh2/software.
-However, CEU users will be able to use
+Most software are available for all CSD3 users, only limited by software with excessive size / reference data -- which ideally will be available from /rds/project/jmmh2/software.
+However, CEU users will be able to use `ANNOVAR`, `ensembl-vep`, `OpenMS`, `polyphen`, `KentUtils`/`MAGMA`/`Pascal`/`VEGASV2`/`fgwas`/`locuszoom` linking internal projects/personal space (additional requests need to be made).
+A large collection of R packages (1,300 as of 23/4/2023) is linked with the latest R distribution, 4.3.0.
+Please drop an email to
-ANNOVAR, ensembl-vep, OpenMS, polyphen, KentUtils/MAGMA/Pascal/VEGASV2/fgwas/locuszoom linking internal projects/personal space (additional requests need to be made).
-A large collection of R packages (1,300 as of 23/4/2023) is linked with ceuadmin/R/4.2.2, the latest R distribution, please drop an email to <jhz22@medschl.cam.ac.uk> for access.
+<jhz22@medschl.cam.ac.uk> for access.
 The original list prior to mid-November 2022 is given below[^original].

 ## Entries